Pitsea murder: Man jailed for killing partner Madison Wright

 The 37-year-old, of Caister Drive, was found guilty by a jury after a two-week trial at Basildon Crown Court.

-Ms Wright sent messages to Bennett on the morning she died, telling him she was not happy, the trial heard.
+The court was read messages sent by Ms Wright to Bennett on the morning she died, telling him she was not happy.

 "What you did was unspeakable - you snuffed out the life of a woman you had been at pains to say was your world, who you loved," said Judge Samantha Leigh.

 "She had the courage to say she was leaving you.
-Your attitude in my view was 'if I can't have you, no one can."
+Your attitude in my view was 'if I can't have you, no one can'."

 Prosecutor Tracy Ayling KC told jurors Ms Wright, who worked as a cleaner, left a client's house at 11:00 BST on 22 July and arrived at Bennett's home about 15 minutes later.